CMNathaniel/Hero-Host-App/README.md

 ## Features: Meals and Cocktails

 * Search for recipes based on name
+* Get surprised with a randomly generated recipe
 * Click to see original source and how-to video
 * Expand results for additional informational such as ingredients and instructions